peterjdavis/python-layer-builder/README.md

 1. Make sure when you deploy your SAM template the parameter ```--capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_IAM``` is passed to the SAM CLI

 ### Sample
-In the [samples](https://github.com/peterjdavis/python-layer-builder/tree/main/samples) folder is an example SAM template which shows deploying the Serverless Application and using the generated Lambda Layer in a Lambda Function.
+In the [samples](https://github.com/peterjdavis/python-layer-builder/tree/main/samples) folder is an example SAM and CloudFormation template which shows deploying the Serverless Application and using the generated Lambda Layer in a Lambda Function.  **Note** the CloudFormation template still requires the transform for the AWS::ServerlessRepo::Application resource as there are no permissions for CloudFormation to access the resources outside of the Serverless Application Repository i.e. using a nested stack.

 # Known Issues
 1. The built layer must be less than 70,167,211 bytes as this is a limitation on the PublishLayerVersion API